python/devguide/patch.rst

    make patchcheck

-This will check and/or fix various common things people forget to do for patches, such as adding any new files needing for the patch to work (do not that not all checks apply to non-core developers).
+This will check and/or fix various common things people forget to do for patches, such as adding any new files needing for the patch to work (note that not all checks apply to non-core developers).

 Assume you are using the :ref:`mq approach <mq-workflow>` suggested earlier,